AdityaBhendavadekar/Quark_Membership/README.md

    - Search for a book by title.
    - Display all books (use inheritance for different book types like `Fiction` and `NonFiction`).
 7. **Employee Hierarchy**: Create a `Manager` class (inheriting from `Employee`) with a `department` attribute.
 Override the `displayDetails()` method to include department information.

+8. **Library Management System**:
+   - Use the `Book` class (from Week 3) to create an `ArrayList` of books.
+   - Add exception handling to prevent invalid inputs (e.g., negative book IDs).
+   - Implement methods to add, remove, and search books by title.

+9. **Student Grade Calculator**:
+   - Create a `Student` class (Week 3) with attributes `name` and `marks` (stored in an `ArrayList<Integer>`).
+   - Calculate the average marks.
+Handle exceptions for invalid marks (e.g., negative values).
+   - Use loops and conditionals to assign grades (Week 1-2 concepts).

+10. **Bank Account with Transactions**:
+   - Extend the `BankAccount` class (Week 3) to store transaction history in an `ArrayList<String>`.
+   - Throw a custom exception `InsufficientFundsException` if withdrawal amount exceeds balance.
+   - Display transaction history using loops.

+11. **Temperature Converter**:
+   - Write a method to convert Celsius to Fahrenheit.
+Handle invalid inputs (non-numeric values) using exception handling.
+   - Store valid conversions in an `ArrayList` and display them.

+12. **Menu-Driven Program**:
+   - Create a menu using `switch-case` (Week 1) to perform operations on an `ArrayList` of integers:
+     - Add elements
+     - Remove elements
+     - Find maximum/minimum
+     - Exit

 ---